 We provide research students with a supportive environment and excellent research facilities.
 For research of an interdisciplinary nature, we liaise with schools in other faculties such as Science, Technology, Engineering and Mathematics for technology, communication and education topics.
 All of our programmes were designed following Economic and Social Research Council guidelines.
-We offer a three-year full-time Doctor of Philosophy (PhD) programme and a part-time Doctorate in Education (EdD) programme.
+We offer a three-year full-time Doctor of Philosophy (PhD) programme and Professional Doctorates programme.

 CREET offers a unique opportunity to study the theory, application and practice of education and educational technology with guidance from world-class experts in the field.

 - Four broad research themes: Childhood Studies, Education Futures, Languages and Applied Linguistics and technology-enhanced learning.